BeepLoop/chat-app-react/README.md

 *   TypeScript (Front-end only.
 Backend still uses vanilla JavaScript)
 *   Socket.io

+## Note
+You can check the deployed version [here](https://chat-app-e2ee.netlify.app)
+> This is just a working prototype, so bugs are everywhere.
+Improvements should be added in the future.

 ## To do
 *   Improve application logic
 *   Error handling on other parts